Stocks Fall as Bond Yields Flash a Recession Warning

 U.S. stocks slumped and Treasury markets sent a new recession signal Wednesday after weak German and Chinese economic data stoked fears of an impending global slowdown.

-The Dow Jones Industrial Average dropped about 600 points, or 2.3%, after earlier falling more than 750 points, while the yield on the U.S. 30-year Treasury bond fell to a record low.
+The Dow Jones Industrial Average dropped more than 700 points, or 2.8%,, while the yield on the U.S. 30-year Treasury bond fell to a record low.

 The drops erased the optimism sparked a day earlier when the Trump administration abruptly suspended plans to impose new tariffs on goods from China and suggest the volatile swings that have defined trading in August are showing no signs of easing.

-Trade tensions between the U.S. and China, uncertainty about the Federal Reserve's interest-rate policy and signs of slowing economic growth have spurred weeks of turbulence that have rippled through the stock, bond and currency markets.
+Trade tensions between the U.S. and China, uncertainty about the Federal Reserve's interest-rate policy and signs of slowing economic growth have spurred weeks of turbulence that have rippled through the stock, bond and currency markets since major stock indexes hit all-time highs in mid-July.

 "Whether we go into recession now or we don't, it's not a good sign," said Michael Farr, president of investment firm Farr, Miller & Washington.
 "You're going to see investors temper their enthusiasm more seriously today."